huntermills707/principled_deprivation_index/README.md

 # The Model

 We want an interpretable index.
 Data consistently oriented low deprivation to high deprivation make for a more interpretable index (NDI).
 The primary component should be Non-Negative and subsequent components should also be regularized.
+The representation of the primary component should also be non-negative.

 If subsequent components are constrained to be non-negative, then the primary component would act as a lower bound.
 Without the non-negative constraint, these components can describe deviations from the primary component.
-These components are also regularized.
+These components are also regularized this pushes greater explain-ability to the primary component.

 Data is also quantized.
+Absolute row sums of representations are limited to be at most one.

+Huber function $(f_h)$ is used to further reduce effects of outliers.

 Here is the model: